Find a Preceptor / Practice Site

 Applicants are required to find a preceptor who is willing to supervise and assess their performance during SPT.

-The College can provide you with a list of all preceptors who are currently trained and available to supervise a pharmacy student or intern, or a pharmacy technician applicant.
+The College can provide you with a list of all preceptors who are currently trained and available to supervise a pharmacy technician applicant.
 Preceptors currently engaged in training will not appear on the list.
 To get a copy of the list, please email firstname.lastname@example.org

-Finding a preceptor can be challenging and you should put as much diligence as you would in searching for employment.
+Finding a preceptor can be challenging you should put in as much diligence as you would in searching for employment.

 Tips on Finding a Preceptor